bps-github7/Class_Generator/documentation/README.md

 2. A module called 'my_cool_module' with two variables and two functions, generated with a testing suite.
 The '-m' flag declares a module.
 Note that you can pass in either function names alone or their signatures.

-3. an abscract base class called 'undefined_mess' with no attributes or methods.
+3. An abstract base class called 'undefined_mess' with no attributes or methods.
 The '-a' flag declares an abstract base class

 ## Output
-Generates a directory, or series of directories of files, unit tests, documentation structuring that matches the specification provided through input.
+Generates a directory, or series of directories of files, unit tests, documentation and package structuring that matches the specification provided through input.

 ### Details
 * Defaults to creating a [default package](##Default-package): a new directory,